stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2C/I2C_TwoBoards/I2C_DataExchangeDMA/readme.txt

 This example requires two boards(Master and Slave)

 - Phase 1:
   In master board I2C peripheral is configured in Master Transmitter with DMA where in Slave board I2C peripheral is configured in Slave Receiver with DMA.
   The master will send Data to Slave according to the defined buffer size.

 - Phase 2:
   In master board I2C peripheral is configured in Master Receiver with DMA, where in Slave board I2C peripheral is configured in Slave Transmitter with DMA.
   Once the master has initiated the communication (Start condition), the slave will send the defined data in his TxBuffer to the master.

 At the end of the data transfer, a data consistency check will be performed in master and slave sides.
 In case of mismatch between sent and received data, LED2, LED3 and LED4 are OFF.
 Otherwise LED2, LED3 and LED4 are ON.

-@note As the data transfers is ensured by DMA, the TxBuffer size must be equal or greater than two bytes.
+ @note As the data transfers is ensured by DMA, the TxBuffer size must be equal
+      or greater than two bytes.

-The File "I2C/I2C_TwoBoards/DataExchangeDMA/main.h" allows different possibilities of configuration of this example:
+The file "I2C/I2C_TwoBoards/DataExchangeDMA/main.h" allows different possibilities of configuration of this example:
-  - Addressing mode : 7-bit or 10-bit
+  - Addressing mode: 7-bit or 10-bit
   - I2C speed: Fast mode or Standard mode

 The SysTick is configured to generate an interrupt each 10ms.
 A dedicated counter